 or by accessing the Apple Business Chat’s settings in LiveChat, under Routing.

 When customers land on the URL, they get redirected to the Messages app so they can contact your business.
 It can also be used to e.g. create QR codes.
-For the best user experience, make sure that the link opens up the Messages up or the URL directly and there are no redirects in between.
+For the best user experience, make sure that the link opens up the Messages app or the URL directly, and there are no redirects in between.

 To learn about the usage of Apple Business Chat in LiveChat see this article.